Moshe Jarden

-Moshe Jarden (משה ירדן) is an Israeli mathematician, specialist in field arithmetic.
+Moshe Jarden (משה ירדן) is an Israeli mathematician specializing in field arithmetic.

 Biography

 Moshe Jarden was born in 1942 in Tel Aviv.
-His father, Dr. Dov Jarden, was a mathematician, writer and linguist, who transmitted him his love to mathematics.
+His father, Dr. Dov Jarden (1911–1986), was a mathematician, writer and linguist, who transmitted him his love to mathematics.

-In 1970 he received his Ph.D in Mathematics from the Hebrew University of Jerusalem, with Hillel Furstenberg as his thesis advisor.
+In 1970 he received his Ph.D. in mathematics from the Hebrew University of Jerusalem, with Hillel Furstenberg as his thesis advisor.

-He accomplished his post doctorate during the years 1971-1973 at the Institut of Mathematics, Heidelberg University, with Peter Roquette as his mentor, and habilitated there in 1972.
+He accomplished his postdoctorate during 1971–1973 at the Institut of Mathematics, Heidelberg University, with Peter Roquette as his mentor, and habilitated there in 1972.